 The post office monthly income scheme offers several benefits, especially for investors seeking to convert their wealth into a regular income.
 Listed below are a few benefits of the scheme:

 POMIS account allows automatic withdrawal of interest directly to your savings bank or post office account.
 So, once you deposit the money, you don’t have to visit the post office for at least 5 years to receive the interest.

 2. Guaranteed Income

-The interest rate of the post office monthly income scheme remains fixed once you start.
+The interest rate of the post office monthly income scheme remains fixed once you start investing.
 Plus, the scheme is supported by the government of India and carries a sovereign guarantee.

 3. Option to Reinvest Interest

-If you don’t need to use the interest money from POMIS, you can invest it in other investment options.
+If you don’t need to use the money you receive as interest from the POMIS investment, you can use it in other investment options.
 For example, debt funds for market-linked returns, or a tax-saving equity fund for tax benefits.

 4. Hold Jointly with Spouse

 You can only deposit up to Rs 4.5 lakhs in the individually held POMIS account.
-Hold it jointly with the spouse of parents to increase the limit to Rs 9 lakhs.
+If you hold the account jointly with the spouse or parents, the deposit amount will increase to Rs 9 lakhs.